DevExpress-Examples/aspxgridview-simple-batch-editing-implementation/Readme.md

 <!-- run online end -->

-This example demonstrates how to use the [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) control's batch edit mode events to update a custom object data source stored in session.
+This example demonstrates how to use the [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) control's batch edit mode events to update a custom object data source stored in the session.

 ![Simple Batch Edit implementation](simple-batch-edit.png)